loopwerk/loopwerk.io/content/articles/2026-01-19-django-tasks-review.md

 ---
 tags: django, python, review
 summary: Background tasks have always been essential in Django projects.
-Django 6.0 finally acknowledges that fact, but its new Tasks framework stops short of what real applications need.
+Django 6.0 finally acknowledges that fact, but its new Tasks framework stops short of what real apps need.
 ---

 # Django 6.0 Tasks: a framework without a worker